insane-mc/imc/README.md

 To better organize our code, we provide the context feature.
 You can pass namespace and directory data via Javascript chaining calls.

-For example, when you call `ctx.dir('xxx')` that `ctx` is a context element, it will return a new context with directory set to `xxx`.
+For example, when you call `ctx.dir('xxx')` that `ctx` is a context, it will return a new context with directory set to `xxx`.
 When you declare functions via the returned context, they will be created in folder `xxx`.

+We also implement a event system depended on context, so you can easily set callbacks for succeful custom crafting attempts, for example.

 #### Recipe